liam-wiltshire/talks/learning/content.md

 ???

-- Repeating things in our 'ability' circle are great to practice and perfect existing skills, but they won't help you learn new things - you have to go out to that middle ring, to learn the next step

-- An example of this is learning to read - a child who knows the letters of the alphabet won't gain too much (other than confidence) by repeating the letters of the alphabet over and over.
+- An example of this is learning to read - a child who knows the letters of the alphabet can improve confidence and perfect a skill by repeating them (and this is important), but they won't learn anything new
-- They are likewise not going to be able to go from knowing the individual letters to reading war and peace, no matter how much help they get.
+- They are likewise not going to be able to go from knowing the individual letters to reading war and peace or the works of shakespeare!
 - However, with a little bit of guidance and help from a teacher or an older student, could read words like 'dog' or 'cat'.
  - By breaking it up into these small steps, it also means you have regular 'wins', feeding your motivation to learn more - think back to our learning flywheel

 ---